pkp/pkp-docs/learning-ojs/3.5/journal-managers/en/next-steps.md

 OJS supports the use of plugins created by PKP and its community to further extend its functionality.
 Learning about plugins can help you connect with external services

-You can read about the features available through plugins and how to enable them in our (Plugin Guide and Inventory)[https://docs.pkp.sfu.ca/plugin-inventory/en/].
+You can read about the features available through plugins and how to enable them in our [Plugin Guide and Inventory](https://docs.pkp.sfu.ca/plugin-inventory/en/).
 Work with your Site Administrator to install plugins that will help you publish.

 ## Other Useful Guides {#guides}